-No coupons needed at Aldi, nor are they accepted.
+No coupons needed as Aldi does not accept credit cards.
 The prices are often lower than what you will find at your local store, even with a coupon.
 Of course, there are some sales at larger stores which are less than Aldi, so you do need to check your local ad and know the prices (when using your coupon), before you shop.

 Without ten brands of ketchup to look at and 47 boxes of cereal for your kids to look at, you can save time in the store.
 There is one type of ketchup.
 There are only a handful of cereals to look at.
 It makes it so simple to just grab the item you need without having to compare per unit prices of various products.